kayazas123/camunda-bpm-dev-docs/releases/Performing-a-Patch-Release.md

 ## Unblock the Branch

-If everything is satisfying with the release, send an email to camundabpm@camunda.com:
+If everything is satisfying with the release, send an message to #cambpm-announcements in Slack:

 ```
 Hi Team,